Fouling inhibitors provide extended runtimes and energy savings.

-Small amounts of oxygen can cause or accelerate polymerisation.
-Our antioxidants terminate the peroxide radicals which are formed, when oxygen reacts with hydrocarbons.
+In oil refineries, small amounts of oxygen can cause or accelerate polymerisation.
+Our antioxidants terminate the peroxide radicals which are formed when oxygen reacts with hydrocarbons.
 This prevents gum formation derived from thermal and catalytic cracking operations.
 The antioxidants act as chain-stoppers and stop the initiation or propagation reactions of the radical reaction process.
 Kurita provides a complete range of programmes consisting of dispersants, oxygen scavengers, stabilizers, antioxidants and metal deactivators.